dushanka-dev/fitness-buddy/README.md

 * Users can create their own exercises list.
 * Users can write personal exercises in the input box and add the exercises to a list with click of a button.
-* Once the exercise are added to the list, users can drag the newly created exercise to the weekly calendar section.
+* Once the exercises are added to the list, users can drag the newly created exercise to the weekly calendar section.
+* If user clicks the Add Exercise button but the exercise input field is empty, user gets an alert asking them to add exercise.

 ## Weekly Calendar